Working with wool . . . .

 • Looks and feels better than the blends.
 Rich color and buttery soft.

 • A little stiffer and stretchier than the blends, which only matters on some projects.
-(The fuchsia flap on the tech cover below is 100% wool felt, so it doesn't fold as softly as the navy felted wool).

-• I love it for applique (like the fuchsia butterfly below), not in projects where its stiff drape or slight stretchiness will be a problem.
+• I love it for applique (like the fuchsia butterfly wings below), not in projects where its stiff drape or slight stretchiness will be a problem.

 .Blossoms--blue case only